-In follow-up meetings with Fish and Wildlife Service, senior officials have indicated that updated conservation plans will be treated as "yet to be implemented" or "yet...to show effectiveness."
-Moreover, that the bar for consideration under PECE will likely mean that many updated management plans, including those in Utah, will likely not be given full consideration.
+In follow-up meetings with U.S. Fish and Wildlife Service, senior officials have seemed to indicate that updated state conservation plans will be treated as "yet to be implemented" or "yet...to show effectiveness."
+Moreover, the high bar required for consideration under PECE will likely mean that many updated management plans, including those in Utah, will likely not be given full consideration.